 There’s more information on me, as well as some of my perspectives on political geography, in this interview on the Exploring Geopolitics website.

-To avoid any confusion, I am neither Phil Steinberg the former uva ursi importer who’s now a lounge-music singer in Illinois nor am I Phil Steinberg who has written several titles for the ‘You and Your Pet’ series.
+To avoid any confusion, I am neither Phil Steinberg the former importer of uva ursi (cat’s claw) who’s now a lounge-music singer in Illinois nor am I Phil Steinberg who has written several titles for the ‘You and Your Pet’ series.
 I do, however, sing to my cat.